elatov/puppet/docker/README.md

 }
 ```

-If setting up TLS, upload the related files (such as CA certificate, server certificate, and key) and include their paths in the manifest file:
+When setting up TLS, upload the related files (CA certificate, server certificate, and key) and include their paths in the manifest file:

 ```puppet
 class { 'docker':